trufflesuite/trufflesuite.com/src/docs/tezos/truffle/quickstart.md

 ### Configuring Truffle to point to the Tezos testnet

 First, navigate to [https://faucet.tzalpha.net/](https://faucet.tzalpha.net/) to get a faucet account.
 This will create a new account for you on the testnet and fill it with some testnet XTZ.
-This account is valid for all the Tezos test networks.
+This account is valid for all Tezos test networks.
 Download the file and save it as `faucet.json` in the root of your project.

 Next, replace the box's `truffle-config.js` with the following: